title image for how to mak gnome shoes and boots

 Add filler to toe (Optional)

 If you like the toe to have a rounded look, fill it with Poly-fil stuffing.
-This is not needed but will give the toe of the sho a bit of a rounded look.
-(Optional)
+This is not required but will give the toe of the sho a bit of a rounded more natural look.

 Adhere tape